 The G7 specification defines standard grayscale curves that can be used to create a common neutral appearance of output on different printers.
 G7 calibration adjusts the color output of a printer to the G7 specification, using measurement data from a specific G7 target (P2P target).
 Fiery Color Profiler Suite supports printing and measuring different P2P targets that are used for G7 calibration.
-You can measure with any supported measurement instrument.
+You can measure with any supported measurement instrument, including inline measurement instruments, in which case the process can become automated without user interaction.

-- 1 In the Patch layout window, select the Patch set you want to use: - P2P51 (the newer target, a revision of the original) - P2P25Xa (the original target) - P2P51 Randomized - P2P51 Randomized 2up (recommended choice for cut sheet toner presses)
+- 1 In the Patch layout window, select the Patch set you want to use: - P2P51 (the newer target, a revision of the original) - P2P25Xa (the original target)